Does Your Brand Need a Refresh?

 What was attention-grabbing a couple of years ago is now outdated and uninteresting.
 Many big brands have recently refreshed their image and brand including Twitter, Netflix, Uber, and Instagram.

 It is a massively competitive world, and very few companies are offering something unique.
 Realistically you are competing with many other companies, and you need to give customers a reason to pick you.

 Naturally, you will be looking at the price and adding value, but your brand can be just as important when it comes to snagging your share of the market.

 You need to be instantly recognisable not just a face in the crowd in order to recapture the interest of your audience.

 Online and Offline Brand Conflict

-It is vital to be consistent, and if you have a conflict between your off and online presences, you could be missing a trick.
+It is vital to be consistent, and if you have a conflict between your off and online presence, you could be missing a trick.
 You need to realign them, so they are identical, even if your primary lead generation tool is the internet.

 The print-based version of a company brand often gets left behind as it is easier and more essential to put the time into your web-based activities.
 It is worth bringing them back into harmony.

 Over the years, you have tried a number of sales pitch ideas, and while they have a similar look and feel they are not quite saying the same, and the brand is not altogether there.